 In 2014, I was promoted to the rank of Sergeant, where I supervised patrol officers in their daily activities.
 After my promotion, I attended Northwestern University Center for Public Safety School of Police Staff and Command School.
 After graduating from the program, I successfully started the Edwardsville Police Departments first Citizen’s Police Academy.
 This program educates the citizens of our city on the different law enforcement functions to help them understand what we do as Police Officers.

 In October of 2016, I assumed the role of the School Resource Officer/DARE Coordinator.
 As the SRO/DARE Coordinator, I supervise the SRO/DARE Officers and act as a liaison between the Edwardsville School District and the Edwardsville Police Department.

 Hello, my name is Officer Joy Davis and I have been employed as a police officer for the City of Edwardsville since 1997.
 During my law enforcement career I have served as a Patrol Officer, Bicycle Officer, Ward Officer, P.A.C.T.
-Camp Instructor, Youth Academy Instructor and now have the privilege to serve as the School Resource Officer and DARE Officer for Lincoln Middle School.
+Camp Instructor and a Youth Academy Instructor.
+I served 11 years as the School Resource Officer for Lincoln Middle School and now have the privilege to serve as the School Resource Officer and DARE Officer for Liberty Middle School.